 Like other air rowers, it provides a realistic feel, similar to real rowing.
 The harder you pull, the greater the resistance.
 Furthermore, you can adjust the resistance with a 10-level damper.

 Unlike most other air rowers, it is relatively quiet.
-Actually, it’s very quiet at a low level setting.
+Actually, it’s very quiet at a low level setting, especially for an air rower.

 The backlit LCD display is above the handlebars, so the chain doesn’t obstruct your view.
 To sum it up, this model offers the highest quality and best performance.